-Assessm Assessment Table - Two or More Dwellings on a Lot and Residential Buildings (Clause 55) use 55) Property Ac Property Address 16 Callaghan Street NOBLE PARK VIC 3174 Clause 55.0 Clause 55.02-1 Neighbourhood character objectives Standard B1 The design response must be appropriate to the neighbourhood and the site. ✓ Standard met The proposed three (3) double storey dwellings would be appropriate to the neighbourhood and the site.
+Assessm Assessment Table - Two or More Dwellings on a Lot and Residential Buildings (Clause 55) iuse 55) Property Ad Property Address 16 Callaghan Street NOBLE PARK VIC 3174 Clause 55.02 Clause 55.02-1 Neighbourhood character objectives Standard B1 The design response must be appropriate to the neighbourhood and the site. ✓ Standard met The proposed three (3) double storey dwellings would be appropriate to the neighbourhood and the site.
 There is an existing double storey dwelling on the subject site.
 There is also an existing double storey dwelling at 4 Callaghan Street, 80m to the north-east.
-The proposed design response must respect the existing or preferred neighbourhood character and respond to the features of the site. ✓ Standard met The proposed three (3) double storey dwellings would respect the existing and preferred neighbourhood character and respond to the features of the site.
-Clause 55.0 Clause 55.02-2 Residential policy objectives Standard B2 An application must be accompanied by a written statement to the satisfaction of the responsible authority that describes how the development is consistent with any relevant policy for housing in the SPPF and the LPPF, including the MSS and local planning policies.
+The proposed design response must respect the existing or preferred neighbourhood character and ✓ Standard met respond to the features of the site.
+The proposed three (3) double storey dwellings would respect the existing and preferred neighbourhood character and respond to the features of the site.
+Clause 55.0; Clause 55.02-2 Residential policy objectives Standard B2 An application must be accompanied by a written statement to the satisfaction of the responsible authority that describes how the development is consistent with any relevant policy for housing in the SPPF and the LPPF, including the MSS and local planning policies.
 Standard met A Planning Report was submitted with the application.
-Clause 55.0 Clause 55.02-3 Dwelling diversity objective Standard B3 Developments of ten or more dwellings should provide a range of dwelling sizes and types, including: Standard met The proposed development is for only three (3) At least one dwelling that contains a kitchen, bath or shower, and a toilet and wash basin at ground floor level. dwellings.
-Clause 55.0 Clause 55.02-4 Infrastructure objectives Standard B4 Development should be connected to reticulated services, including reticulated sewerage, drainage, electricity and gas, if available. ✓ Standard met The proposed development would be commerced to reticulated services in this established residential area.
+Clause 55.0; Clause 55.02-3 Dwelling diversity objective Standard B3 Developments of ten or more dwellings should provide a range of dwelling sizes and types, including: ✓ Standard met • Dwellings with a different number of bedrooms.
+The proposed development is for only three (3) At least one dwelling that contains a kitchen, bath or shower, and a toilet and wash basin at ground floor level. r wellings Clause 55.0; Clause 55.02-4 Infrastructure objectives Standard B4 Development should be connected to reticulated services, including reticulated sewerage, drainage, ✓ Standard met The proposed development would be connected to reticulated services in this established residential area.